Rated: 13+ · Short Story · Ghost · #1777142

-Sandy reached home around midnight, berating herself for driving so far for a Ouija board that may not even work.
+Sandy arrived home around midnight, berating herself for driving so far for an old Ouija board that may not even work.
 Hmm, it's funny though, I had no intention to drive that far, but something kept pulling me towards that little shop.
 Why?
-She set the package down on the coffee table, and sat down on the couch.
+She set the package down on the coffee table and sat down on the couch.
 Should I do it now or wait until tomorrow?
-Her friend, Kerri, used to call this the bewitching hour and glancing at the full moon shining through the patio doors, it did give this moment the right atmosphere.
+Her friend, Kerri, called this the bewitching hour, and glancing at the full moon shining through the patio doors, it did give this moment the right atmosphere.

-Anxious, she inhaled deeply, letting her breath out slowly, she put her hand on the dial and turned it to B, forward to O, then back — The board began to shake, the dial began to spin wildly — Sandy jumped up, moving away from the Ouija board.
+Anxious, she inhaled deeply, letting her breath out slowly, before putting her hand on the dial.
+She turned it to B, forward to O, then back to...
+The board began to shake, the dial spun wildly — Sandy jumped up and away from the Ouija board.

 When the dial came to an abrupt stop, it spelled out something Sandy couldn't decipher.
 Puzzled, she put her hand once more on the dial but jerked back when a high-pitched sound echoed outside, shaking the windows.
 The board shook once more, then stopped.
-Chills crawled up her arms as she waited for God knows what, her heartbeat fast, her pulse drummed in her ears.
+Chills crawled up her arms as she waited for God knows what, her heart beat faster, and her pulse drummed in her ears.
 An eerie banshee-like call sounded, closer this time.
-Shaking like a leaf, Sandy crawled underneath her dining room table and cowered there.
-What could it be?
-What do I do?She rocked back and forth chanting, “Bob, Bob, Bob, please come help me.”
+Shaking like a leaf, Sandy crawled underneath her dining room table and cowered there, rocking back and forth chanting, “Bob, Bob, Bob, please come help me.”

 A crash of thunder, followed by lightning flashes, created a sideshow outside my window.
-I had just gotten home from my shift at the hospital and kicked off my shoes by the door.
+I just got home from my shift at the hospital and kicked off my shoes by the door.
 I padded into the bathroom to take off my nurse’s uniform and tossed it into the hamper.
-Stepping inside the shower stall, I let the spray sooth my tired body.
+Stepping inside the shower stall, I let the spray soothe my tired body.
 Toweling myself dry, I put my long blond hair up into a messy bun and walked into the bedroom.
-I put on my favorite pink sweats, snatched my book off the night table.
+I put on my favorite pink sweats and snatched my book off the night table.

 I got comfortable on the couch and began reading where I left off.
 Half an hour later, the phone rang just as I got into an interesting scene; I moaned, skimming the page to find out what happened.
 Sighing, I grabbed my phone...
 “Hello?”

 “I know, I know!”
 Sandy interrupted.
 “Don't scold me, Kerri, but it’s the only way I could think of to communicate with Bob.
-Pleeease come, I’m scar…”
+Please come, I’m scar…”

-I made good time even though it was still raining hard.
-A half hour later, I turned onto Sandy's tarred road that would take me straight to her home.
+I could not see the road and did a lot of judging where it was.
+I prayed I would make it to Sandy's without any mishaps.
+Even though it was still raining hard, I turned onto Sandy's tarred road forty-five minutes later.
 Thinking about her call tonight — Why would she play around with something that she didn’t know anything about?
 What was she thinking?
 I knew she missed Bob, but I never expected her to try conjuring him.

-Shaking my head, I started the car and continued down the road towards Sandy’s home, my attention still on the sky.
-I turned onto her driveway, and made my way up towards the beautiful, white marble pillars that I always admired.
+Shaking my head, I started the car and continued down the road toward Sandy’s home, my attention still on the sky.
+I turned onto her driveway and made my way up to the beautiful, white marble pillars that I always admired.
 I stopped the car under the carport and noticed that Sandy was waiting by the door.
-I waved, reached inside for my keys, and pushed the remote button to lock my car, then ran over to give her a hug, but she pulled me inside and slammed the door, “Oh, Keri, I’m so glad you’re here.”
+I waved, reached inside for my keys, and pushed the remote button to lock my car, then ran over to hug her but she pulled me inside and slammed the door, “Oh, Keri, I’m so glad you’re here.”

 “I came as quick as I could.”
 I couldn't believe my eyes as I stared at my elegant friend.
-Her hair uncombed, fingernails chewed to the bone, some even looked as if they were even bleeding, her eyes looked swollen with mascara still clinging to her eyelashes.
+Her hair was uncombed, her fingernails chewed to the bone, some even looked as if they were even bleeding, and her eyes looked swollen with mascara still clinging to her eyelashes.
 “Sandy, I’m here now, come on, let’s sit down and talk about it."
 I gently put my arm around her and guided her to the couch.
-Papers were strewn everywhere, books half opened on her coffee table, cigarettes butts were half in and half out of the ash tray.
+Papers were strewn everywhere, books half opened on her coffee table, and cigarette butts were half in and half out of the ashtray.
 Great!
 She started to smoke again.
 Her house, always so neat and clean, looked every bit as disheveled as she did.